mihi4/F-16Altimeter/README.md

 You can get the Windows program in the link above. centerController.ini should be used as configuration file in BMSAIT.

+I hope to add a BOM for the hardware parts I used ASAP

-!!!!
-Use those files at your own risk !!!!
+## !!!
+Use those files at your own risk !!!

 All the files are free to use under the GNUGPLv3

-If you would like to support me with an icecream, coffee or pizza, you can use paypal.me to to it ;) [Paypal.me](https://paypal.me/MichiHirczy)
+If you would like to support me with an icecream, coffee or pizza, you can use paypal.me to to so ;) [Paypal.me](https://paypal.me/MichiHirczy)